Blessing nations for over 30 years.

 After returning from the trip to Guatemala and after much prayer, the Harders were able to successfully obtain donated pharmaceuticals to help other teams going on similar short-term medical mission trips.
 In July of 1981, Blessings International was incorporated as a non-profit and opened its doors to a world in need of its service.

 The ministry was originally created to serve as a source for donated and low-cost pharmaceuticals to mission trips.
 Today, Blessings International provides pharmaceuticals and medical supplies to clinics and hospitals in developing countries and to some in the United States.
 Blessings International has expanded its territory to work with churches, non-governmental organizations, universities, and medical institutions.

-Today, Blessings International maintains a growing staff of over twenty full-time employees and operates a 14,000 square foot warehouse and repackaging facility, all for the sake of providing medicines and medical supplies to teams, clinics, and hospitals which are healing the hurting, building healthy communities, and transforming lives with the love of Christ.
+Today, Blessings International maintains a growing staff of over fifteen full-time employees and operates a 14,000 square foot warehouse and repackaging facility, all for the sake of providing medicines and medical supplies to teams, clinics, and hospitals which are healing the hurting, building healthy communities, and transforming lives with the love of Christ.

 Blessings International has provided pharmaceuticals to thousands of traveling medical teams going to more than 140 different nations since the ministry was created in 1981.
 In recent years, we've shipped an average of 250,000 lbs of medicines a year.

 Blessings continues to equip an upward of 3,000 teams traveling around the world each year.
 Among those teams equipped are those that are the first to arrive, assess and bring care to victims of such events as earthquakes, hurricanes, floods, famines and even wars.
 Through the donations that Blessings receives, we are also able to help subsidize the medical costs for these emergency teams working in disaster zones as well as for teams working in indigent medical clinics in the USA.